andrebrait/1g1r-romset-generator/README.md

 Options:

 # ROM selection and file manipulation:
-        -r,--regions=REGIONS    A list of regions separated by commas.
-                                Ex.: -r USA,EUR,JPN
+        -r,--regions=REGIONS    A list of regions separated by commas Ex.: -r USA,EUR,JPN
-        -l,--languages=LANGS    An optional list of languages separated by commas.
-                                Ex.: -l en,es,ru
+        -l,--languages=LANGS    An optional list of languages separated by commas Ex.: -l en,es,ru
         -d,--dat=DAT_FILE       The DAT file to be used Ex.: -d snes.dat
         -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are) Ex.: -i "C:\Users\John\Downloads\Emulators\SNES\ROMs"
-        -e,--extension=EXT      ROM names will use this extension.
-                                Ex.: -e zip
         -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory Ex.: -o "C:\Users\John\Downloads\Emulators\SNES\ROMs\1G1R"
+        --move                  If set, ROMs will be moved, instead of copied, to the output directory

+# File scanning:
-        --move                  If set, ROMs will be moved, instead of copied, to the output directory --use-hashes            If set, ROM file hashes are going to be used to identify candidates --header-file=PATH      Sets the header file to be used with headered ROMs You can also just add the file to the headers directory --threads=THREADS       When using hashes, sets the number of I/O threads to be used to read files
+        --header-file=PATH      Sets the header file to be used when scanning headered ROMs You can also just add the file to the headers directory --threads=THREADS       Sets the number of I/O threads to be used to read files
                                 Default: 4
-        --chunk-size=BYTES      When using hashes, sets the chunk size for buffered I/O operations (in bytes)
+        --chunk-size=BYTES      Sets the chunk size for buffered I/O operations (bytes)
                                 Default: 33554432 (32 MiB)
-        --max-file-size=BYTES   When using hashes, sets the maximum file size for header information processing (in bytes)
+        --max-file-size=BYTES   Sets the maximum file size for header information processing (bytes)
                                 Default: 268435456 (256 MiB)
+        --no-scan               If set, ROMs are not scanned and only file names are used to identify candidates -e,--extension=EXT      When not scanning, ROM file names will use this extension Ex.: -e zip

 # Filtering:
         --no-bios               Filter out BIOSes